 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
-The question I want clarification about is in your business plan on page 241 in your priorities for 2022-2023 that you had explained the second bullet. (interpretation ends) To identify two major rehabilitation priorities for submissions to Transport Canada airports capital assistance program, and your status states that Cambridge Bay, Rankin Inlet have been identified for runway rehabilitation and resurfacing projects.
-By saying that, do you have a list of who is next in line for the runway (interpretation) for runway rehabilitation and/or moving of airstrips for safety purposes.
-So which community would come next for being worked on?
+The question I want clarification about is in your business plan on page 241 in your priorities for 2022-23 that you had explained the second bullet, (interpretation ends) to "Identify two major rehabilitation priorities for submissions to Transport Canada Airports Capital Assistance Program," and your status states that "Cambridge Bay (CYCB) and Rankin Inlet (CYRT) have been identified for runway rehabilitation and resurfacing projects."
+By saying that, do you have a list of who is next in line for the runway (interpretation) for runway rehabilitation and/or moving of airstrips for safety purposes?
+Which community would come next for being worked on?
 Thank you, Mr. Chairman.

 Hon.
 David Akeeagok (interpretation): Thank you.
 We can't point at any communities right now but we have them studied, so we will have them looked at and then we will see which one is the absolute priority and that is what is usually done, and then we put it in a proposal.
 I can't really say which community will be next in line.
-If an emergency comes up or if the consultant tells us that one community is suddenly the priority, then we do that, and we work with Transport Canada on these matters too, so we don't have another community picked yet, but these are what we have put together for 2022-2023.
+If an emergency comes up or if the consultant tells us that one community is suddenly the priority, then we do that, and we work with Transport Canada on these matters too, so we don't have another community picked yet, but these are what we have put together for 2022-23.
 Thank you, Mr. Chairman.